InvirganceDocumentation/convirgance-docs/docs/convirgance-web-services.md

 For example, the file `src/main/webapp/api/CustomersByZipcode.xml` in the project would be available at the URL path of `/api/CustomersByZipcode`.

+## URL Paths

+Before URLs will begin handling services, the servlet handler must be [configured](convirgance-web-quickstart.md#configure-webxml) in the `web.xml` file.
+Once that step is complete, all `.xml` files in the path can be loaded as `Service` implementations.

+The `.xml` extension is not part of the URL, so `/api/example.xml` would be accessed at the URL `/api/example`.
+Further URL path components are ignored, so the URL `/api/example/12/subitems/23` would still map to `/api/example.xml`.

+An alternate naming scheme for services is to place `wiring.xml` in a directory.
+So the `/api/example` URL could also be served by a file named `/api/example/wiring.xml`.

 ## Common Concepts

 This section goes over some of the common plugin concepts used across the